torchbox/wagtail-grapple/docs/general-usage/graphql-types.rst

     }

-``ImageObjectType`` provides the following fields which include all the fields need for Gatsby Image features to work (see Handy Fragments page for more info):
+``ImageObjectType`` describes a Wagtail iamge and provides the following fields:

 .. code-block:: graphql